 Rachel Wenham - Staff Representative

 I am the class teacher in Cedar Class a Year 3-5 class.
 I am also the owner of Betsy, a certified ‘Dogs Helping Kids’ school dog who works in school a few days each week.
-Together we work with children across the school supporting them with their communication, encouraging social interactions, teaching them how to keep safe around dogs and helping children who are nervous of dogs begin to overcome this.
+Together we work with children across the school supporting them with their communication, encouraging social interactions, teaching them how to be keep safe around dogs and helping children who are nervous of dogs begin to overcome this.
 Prior to training to be a teacher I worked as a TA in a village primary school, and with adults with learning disabilities in both day and residential settings.

 Jane Pierce - Staff Representative